 When you sit down to edit a book, you want to improve your story and your writing.

 It’s a good idea to do a thorough grammar and spell check before you start.
-You have a choice of plenty of premium and free grammar checkers to help you.
+You also have a choice of free and premium book editing software tools to help you.

 But a grammar check can’t edit a story.
 The real editing process starts when you carefully read your manuscript, line by line.

-If you don’t have a professional editor, you can learn how to self-edit your book by following my checklist of 20 areas to check.
+If you don’t have a professional editor, you can learn how to edit a book by following my checklist of twenty areas to check.

 Editing is polishing